This is the first of two posts about evaluating handwriting. You can find Evaluating Handwriting, Part 2: Student Self-Evaluation here.

 Teach Your Students to Self-Evaluate

 Evaluating your students’ handwriting is essential to helping them develop good writing habits.
 But did you know that teaching your students to evaluate their own handwriting can boost their success even further?

 Teaching your students to critically evaluate their own work will help them to better understand letter formation, and they will learn to immediately self-correct their mistakes.
-Stay tuned for our next blog post, where we’ll go into more detail about student self-evaluation.
+Take a look at our next blog post, where we go into more detail about student self-evaluation.

 Universal Handwriting provides sequential, developmentally appropriate handwriting instruction for grades PK-6.